capncrockett/signal-lost-2/tests/e2e/README.md

 ## 🧩 Test Helpers

+The `helpers.ts` file provides common utilities for E2E tests:

 - `wait(ms)`: A helper function to wait for a specified number of milliseconds
+- `waitForGameState(page)`: Waits for the game state to be initialized
+- `navigateToGame(page)`: Navigates from the menu to the game scene
+- `setupTestLevel(page, entities)`: Sets up a test level with specific entities
 - `page.evaluate()`: Used to access the game state and trigger game events